Arsenio Erico

 Arsenio Pastor Erico Martínez (30 March 1915 – 23 July 1977) was a Paraguayan football striker.
-He is the all-time highest goalscorer in the Argentine first division, with 295 goals according to Argentine Football Association.
-Previously it had been affirmed that Erico's record was 293 goals, sharing the record with Angel Labruna All the goals in Erico's career in Primera División were scored playing for Independiente.
-Erico is also considered the best Paraguayan footballer of all time and for some is the best player in history, including Alfredo Di Stefano.
+He is the all-time highest goalscorer in the Argentine first division with 295 goals.
+Previously it had been affirmed that Erico's record was 293 goals, sharing the record with Ángel Labruna.
+All the goals in Erico's career in Primera División were scored playing for Independiente.
+Erico is also considered the best Paraguayan footballer of all time and for some is the best player in history, including Alfredo Di Stéfano.
 A striker noted for his technique, finishing and aerial ability, Erico was regarded one of the finest players of the 1930s and one of greatest players to have played in the Argentinean league.

 Career

 As a player

 Erico, born in Asunción, Paraguay, began his career in Club Nacional of Paraguay and made his debut in the club's first-team squad at the age of 15.

 During the early 1930s, Erico was part of the Paraguayan Red Cross football team that was on tour in Argentina in order to gather funds for the Chaco War.
 Because of his good performances during the friendly matches in the mentioned tour, Club Atlético Independiente of Argentina signed him.
 He made his debut for Independiente on 5 May 1936 and began to demonstrate why he had acquired the nickname 'red jumper'.
 Before the 1938 FIFA World Cup Erico was offered an extravagant amount of money to play for the Argentina national football team but he rejected it, gaining the praise in the general Argentine public for remaining loyal to his country of origin.
 Soon after this, however, Erico caught an infection which led to a long period out on the sidelines.
 Then, in 1937, he broke his leg.
 After he recovered, however, he reminded everyone of his talent by taking Independiente to the league title in 1938 and 1939.
 Later, he joined Huracán where he only played 7 games in 1947 before retiring.